dobsondev/dobsondev-shortcodes/readme.md

 If you have any shortcodes you want to suggest or to add to the plugin, please contact me at [alex@dobsondev.com](mailto:alex@dobsondev.com).

 # Changelog

+## 0.674

+**New Features**

+* Added shortcodes for displaying user interaction messages

+**Bug Fixes**

+* Renamed CSS classes to ensure no clashing happens between this plugin and other style sheets
+* Renamed functions to ensure no clashing happens if you use something else I created (I originally just used my last name to start functions, but switch it to be specific for this plugin)

 ## 0.673